TrilliantHealth/trilliant-data-science/libs/mops/docs/optimizations.md

 objects.

-- _ADLS required for remote use_ - Remote use of these abstractions both depend on using the included `AdlsPickleRunner` with the `use_runner` decorator factory.
+- _ADLS required for remote use_ - Remote use of these abstractions both depend on using the included `MemoizingPicklingRunner` with the `use_runner` decorator factory.
 Any future runner implementations will not exhibit this behavior by default.

 - _Local computation supported_ - However, all of these abstractions are also _usable_ with no
-  `AdlsPickleRunner`.
-This means that your pipeline can be expressed in terms of these file abstractions without actually requiring ADLS or AdlsPickleRunner or K8s, etc.
+  `MemoizingPicklingRunner`.
+This means that your pipeline can be expressed in terms of these file abstractions without actually requiring ADLS or MemoizingPicklingRunner or K8s, etc.

 ### thds.core.source